Welfare in China

-Social welfare in China has undergone various changes throughout history.
-The Ministry of Human Resources and Social Security is responsible for the social welfare system.
-Currently the form of social welfare is in between 40-75% according to their means of production.

-Welfare in China is linked to the hukou system.
+Welfare in the People's Republic of China is linked to the hukou system of household registration.
 Those holding non-agricultural hukou status have access to a number of programs provided by the government, such as healthcare, employment, retirement pensions, housing, and education.
-While rural residents traditionally were expected to provide for themselves, in 2014 the Chinese Communist Party announced reforms aimed at providing rural citizens access to historically urban social programs.
+While rural residents traditionally were expected to provide for themselves, in 2014, the Chinese Communist Party announced reforms aimed at providing rural citizens access to historically urban social programs.

-In pre-1980s reform China, the socialist state fulfilled the needs of society from cradle to grave.
-Child care, education, job placement, housing, subsistence, health care, and elder care were largely the responsibility of the work unit as administered through state-owned enterprises and agricultural communes and collectives.
-As those systems disappeared or were reformed, the "iron rice bowl" approach to welfare changed.
-Article 14 of the constitution stipulates that the state "builds and improves a welfare system that corresponds with the level of economic development."